 A child’s view of the world, especially for infants and toddlers, is understood through the context of their attachment relationships.
 This means they use their “person” (primary caregiver) to relate to the world around them.
 If their caregiver is present then the child feels a sense of safety and security.
 However, if that caregiver disappears the child not only experiences loss but also has no one to help make sense of their world.
 Remember, the biggest developmental fear for young children is the loss of a parent.
 The child’s sense of self is in jeopardy and each loss will add psychological trauma to the child, which in turn interrupts the tasks of child development.

-The importance of planned transitions is to allow an opportunity for the child to experience and express their feelings of ambivalence, fear, sadness, guilt and hope.
+For this reason, planned transitions are recommended whenever possible.
+A key goal of planned transitions is to allow an opportunity for the child to experience and express their feelings of ambivalence, fear, sadness, guilt and hope.
 By acknowledging the ambivalence and allowing its expression, caregivers can help children better cope with moves that accompany an exit from the foster care system.
 Letting the child know that he was loved teaches him that relationships are important.

 Infants – emphasis during preplacement contacts is on transferring attachment and caregiving routines.
-As many routines, as possible should be maintained in the new setting.
+As many routines as possible should be maintained in the new setting.
 Following a consistent routine and being available on demand for these infants are especially important after the move.

-Toddlers – attention to two tactics, provide the children with familiar companions and possessions and provide active parenting by a substitute parent during the separation.
+Toddlers – focus attention on two tactics: provide the toddler with familiar companions and possessions and provide active parenting by a substitute parent during the separation.
 Moves without preparation give the toddler the message “strangers may come and take you away from your parents anytime without parental permission” which create long term chronic worries and fears.

 Oftentimes children in foster care move due to a variety of bureaucratic regulations.
 For example: relative placement is preferential, “first placement last placement”, place siblings together, need for higher level of care, etc. Although the policies are usually designed to meet the needs of most children, in some cases they may be counterproductive.
-If there is no opportunity for flexibility in the regulations, then the agency and courts recreate the situation found in a rigid family where individual needs of children are subservient to the needs of the adults.
+If there is no opportunity for flexibility in the regulations, then the agency and courts run the risk of recreainge the situation found in a rigid family where individual needs of children are subservient to the needs of the adults.
 We should always be asking ourselves if the policies and mandates are meeting the needs of the children or the needs of the adults.

 Note to the Court: The courts must be sensitized to the needs of both families and children so that court orders allow time for preplacement visits.
 The balance between addressing any fears and worries the child may have and empowering the birth family is a delicate one.
 As in other types of situations, too rapid a transition may ignore the child’s concerns about the future or the importance of his/her current relationships.
 Too prolonged a transition may infer that is it not safe for the child to move, or may make it more difficult for the child to complete the process of mourning his current loss.
-The decision on timing must take into consideration the child’s view and his/her feelings, as well as the relationship between giving caregivers and receiving caregivers (birth parents).
+The decision on timing must take into consideration the child’s view and his/her feelings, as well as the relationship between giving caregivers and receiving caregivers.